kylos101/twilio-send-verify/README.md

 Let's pretend you have another function written in Python that does user profile updates, and it handles the following scenario.

-Given a request to update a user's profile, when the user update includes opting into receive notifications via SMS, then we want to send a verification code using SMS.
+Given a request to update a user's profile, when the profile update includes opting into receive notifications via SMS, then we want to send a verification code using SMS to the user's phone.

-Sending such a request to `twilio-send-verify` may look like this:
+Sending such a request to `twilio-send-verify` to send a verification code may look like:

 ```python
 # I opted to use async, so a failure on the Twilio side doesn't cause my user update to fail